gyosko/Tetronimo/README.md

 If you find any strangeness in my code or anything wrong,please tell me!
 I want to improve so feel free to critic.

+If you want to try it,but you don't have Python 3.3 and Pygame on your system you can grab the Windows Installer under win32installer.

 ###Dependencies###
 - [Pygame](http://www.pygame.org/)